 Today’s customers want fast, easy experiences when interacting with a brand, both in-person and online.
 For utilities, that means offering a way for customers to successfully manage their account with as little friction as possible.
 A well-optimized mobile app helps your customers connect with you and provides a positive customer experience.

 New development and mobile engagement platforms are allowing companies to build mobile-app-like experiences across multiple operating systems, regardless of budget.
-But according to the E Source Utility Mobile Apps: 2018 Industry Scan (available to E Source E-Channel Service members), 53% of utility companies don’t have a mobile app at all.
+But according to our mobile-app scan of more than 100 utility apps, 53% of utility companies don’t have a mobile app at all.

 Are mobile apps worth the investment for utilities?